 Which way is best?
 There is no absolute answer to that – if a particular way of writing fiction works for you, it works.
 End of story.

-But if you are unsure and want me to make a recommendation, I would suggest you plan your novel in as much detail as you can stand before you write the first draft.
-(For more on this, please read Planning vs. Writing a Novel.)
+But if you're unsure and want me to make a recommendation, here it is: plan your novel in as much detail as you can stand before you write the first draft.

 What does planning a novel involve?

 Because planning a long work of fiction in detail is such a large task – not to mention a potentially confusing one – the best way to tackle it is to break it down into smaller parts.
 In all there are five such parts...

 The next few steps are dedicated to these individual elements.
 By working on them one by one, the mammoth task of planning a novel is made a lot simpler.